Kreogist/Cuties/README.md

 ##Menu
 * Recommended System Requirements
-* Required OS
+* Building Prerequisites
+* Downloading the source
 * Building
 * Install
 * License

-##Recommended System Requirements
+## Recommended System Requirements
+Cuties is a cross-platform application.
+It is supported on a variety of 32-bit and 64-bit platforms.
+You can use Cuites on the following desktop platforms:
 - Intel® Pentium™ III M processor or better.
 - 64MB of RAM or better(DDR or better recommended).
 - Intel GMA-HD / nVIDIA GeForce 6200LE / ATI Radeon X300 or better.
 - ??MB of disk space.

-##Required OS

-Cuties is a cross-platform application.
-It is supported on a variety of 32-bit and 64-bit platforms.
-You can use Cuites on the following desktop platforms:

 - Microsoft® Windows® XP Service Pack 2 or later.
-- Apple Mac OS X Lion 10.7 or later.
+  Apple Mac OS X Lion 10.7 or later.
-- Linux/X11
+  Linux/X11

-## Prerequisites
+## Building Prerequisites

 Cuties requires that various tools and packages be available for use in the build procedure.
 Modifying Cuties sources requires additional tools described below.